sliuu/hciproject/_posts/2018-04-04-paper-prototype.md

 ## Tasks
  - Learn more context and background information to better understand the meaning behind artworks
- - Discuss artwork with others in order further engage with the pieces
+ - Discuss artwork with others in order to further engage with the pieces

 ## Overview of paper prototyping